Pointyepic/imutest/README.md

-# imutest
+# Inertial Measurement Unit
-Inertial Measurement Unit
+Upload this code to the arduino